dwweiss/whiteboxes/README.md

 # colored lids

-This package extends the [_grayboxes_](https://github.com/dwweiss/grayBoxes/wiki) package with tools for the implementation of the theoretical submodels
+This package provides tools for the extension of the [_grayboxes_](https://github.com/dwweiss/grayBoxes/wiki package with user-defined theoretical submodels.

 [[Link to coloredlids wiki]](https://github.com/dwweiss/coloredlids/wiki)